tkhdse/tkhdse/README.md

 Welcome to my GitHub page!
 I'm pursuing my BS-MCS degree at UIUC and was previously at Salesforce, Yahoo, and my startup Nightshift.
 I'm a passionate engineer focused on building robust, high-performance systems from the metal up through the cloud.

-I love work involving C++, Go, CUDA, low-level systems, distributed systems, and compilers.
+I love work involving low-level systems, distributed systems, and compilers.
 <!--
 **tkhdse/tkhdse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.